Skip to content

 cookiecutter sds

-Then, when starting the project, the values in the default context will be used, so you do not have to type them in every time.
+When the project starts, the values from your default context will be used, so you do not have to type them in every time.

 Note

 Use of a user config file is well documented in the Cookiecutter documentation if you want to explore more options.
-The key values to use for the default context can be found in the cookiecutter.json file in the Cookiecutter-Spatial-Data-Science template.
+The keys to use in the default context can be found in the cookiecutter.json file in the Cookiecutter-Spatial-Data-Science template.